 Tagging Untaggable Resources in AWS Example

 While you can apply cost and metadata tags in AWS to many resources, there are many other resources that are untaggable in AWS.
 Therefore, it is hard, if not almost impossible, to achieve 100% allocation in AWS alone.
-One quick way to first get an inventory of all untagged resources in Vantage—regardless of if they are untaggable—is to create a Cost Report with the following filters:
+One quick way to first get an inventory of all untagged resources in Vantage—regardless of if they are untaggable—is to create a Cost Report with the following filters:- Provider is AWS

 - Where Not Tagged with Any Key